 Sports teach youth about discipline and hard work.

 Every aspect of a sport, on or off the field, is shrouded in discipline and hard work.
 From training to attendance at games and drills to commitment on and off the field to your team, competitive sports are 100% dedicated discipline.
 Discipline is one of the most valuable lessons one can learn, as it is what takes you to the next level.
 An individual can have all the skills desired, but will achieve nothing without discipline.
 Discipline is the driving force behind success and is a precursor to hard work.
 Discipline is what pushes one to work harder after they fall.

 Sports teach youth about accountability and teamwork.

 “Individuals don’t win games.
 Teams do.
 To be on a team, you must learn to be accountable to the people around you.”1 One wrong or selfish decision can affect the outcome of the game.
-The entire season for the team can be affected by bad choices.
-The same goes for off the field, “in life, if you don’t carry your weight, your whole organization can potentially be punished.”1
+Consequently, bad choices can affect the entire season for the team.
+The same goes for off the field, “in life, if you don’t carry your weight, your whole organization can potentially be punished.”
+1

 Sports teach youth the value of practice and sacrifice.

 Competitive sports require practice and sacrifice.
 Practice and sacrifice are the vehicles for success.
 In sports, “we lift weights, (analyze) film, run sprints, and practice until our legs wobble.
 And because of that practice, we improve.
 Many people have goals in life but don’t know how to reach them.
 They search for quick answers and try to avoid the part where they pay their dues.
 (Competitive sports show) how to put in the time and learn to improve skills incrementally.”
 1